noconnor/JUnitPerf/README.md

 | maxExecutionsPerSecond | Sets the maximum number of iteration per second (disabled by default)                                                             |       -1       |
 | rampUpPeriodMs         | Framework ramps up its executions per second smoothly over the duration of this period (disabled by default)                      |        0       |

+These configuration parameters can be overridden at runtime by specifying a VM args of the form: `-Djunitperf.<param>=X`

+i.e. To set a test duration of 10 mins at runtime, specify `-Djunitperf.durationMs=600_000`.
+This will override the `durationMs` set in the `@JUnitPerfTest` annotation.

 <br />

 `@JUnitPerfTestRequirement` has the following configuration parameters: